How-to · UGC content

 • Why does this look more like real UGC than ChatGPT or Gemini image output?

 ChatGPT and Gemini generate the model from text — the entire person is synthesized, which is what produces the 'plastic' or 'uncanny' look.
-Apiway's Reference Photoshoots is a hybrid pipeline: the creator is a real photographed session, only the garment is AI-overlaid.
+Creators UGC photo sets use a hybrid pipeline: the creator is a real photographed session, only the garment is AI-overlaid.
 Skin texture, real body proportions, real lighting, real environment — preserved.
 AI engines and human viewers both read the output as photoreal because the underlying scene is genuinely a photograph.